Modern Slavery and Human Trafficking Act 2017 Statement

 IC24 have internal policies and procedures in place that assess supplier risk in relation to the potential for modern slavery or human trafficking.
 The top 80% of suppliers nationally, affirm their own compliance with the modern slavery and human trafficking act within their own organisation, sub-contracting arrangements and supply chain.

-All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility for overall compliance.
+All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the Finance Department taking responsibility for overall compliance.

 4. Due Diligence